 - Bell Pepper: the sweet kind.
 My family often uses the sweet, long green peppers.
 In this case, I used a small green Voghera pepper.

 - Bread.
+Better if a bit on the rustic side, like some nice sourdough… Don’t use sliced toast bread.
 This is not technically an ingredient but trust me.
 I’ll get to it later.

 Wash your ingredients and gather them around.
 You’ll need a largish bowl to hold your cundijùn, a knife and a cutting surface.